Integerous/resume.guide/1. Understand/ats.md

 Some people believe that **"ATS algorithms automatically evaluate and reject resumes."**

 That's not true.
 ATS mainly parses resumes and filters candidates based on criteria set by the recruiter.
-While AI could evolve to take on more evaluation tasks, for now, <span className="highlighter-red-10">recruiters simply don't see resumes that don't meet the ATS filters, but the system itself doesn't actually reject candidates.</span>
+While AI could evolve to take on more evaluation tasks, for now, <ins>recruiters simply don't see resumes that don't meet the ATS filters, but the system itself doesn't actually reject candidates.</ins>